plotly/documentation/_posts/r/2015-07-30-scatter-plot-maps.md

+---
-# Scatter Plots on Maps in R | Examples | Plotly
+title: Scatter Plots on Maps in R | Examples | Plotly

-# US Airports Map in R
+name: Scatter Plots on Maps
+permalink: r/scatter-plots-on-maps/
+description: How to make scatter plots on maps in R. Scatter plots on maps highlight geographic areas and can be colored by value.
+layout: base
+thumbnail: thumbnail/scatter-plot-on-maps.jpg
+language: r
+page_type: example_index
+has_thumbnail: true
+display_as: maps
+output:
+  html_document:
+    keep_md: true
+---

+### Basic Scatter on Map

 ```r